 - Practicing meditation or mindfulness to keep stress levels low

-- Getting plenty of good quality sleep and rest (naps and time in Nature are a wonderful way to incorporate some extra rest as the body needs)
+- Getting plenty of good quality sleep and rest (naps and time in Nature are an excellent way to incorporate some extra rest as the body needs)

 - Seeking additional support through pre- and probiotics, digestive enzymes, and a multi-vitamin, as well as foods and herbs with the bitter taste (all of which can be found in the My Healthy Digestion formula.)